dfinity/portal/docs/tutorials/developer-journey/level-0/01-ic-overview.md

 - New subnets and nodes can be added, or faulty nodes can be recovered, autonomously.
 - Chain-key cryptography provides a source of pseudo-randomness that can be used by canisters for algorithms that require randomness.

-[**Chain-key signatures**](https://internetcomputer.org/how-it-works/chain-key-technology/) provide the ability for transactions that are targeted at other blockchain networks to be computed fully on-chain using the ICP.
+[**Chain-key signatures**](https://internetcomputer.org/how-it-works/chain-key-technology/) provide the ability for transactions that are targeted at other blockchain networks to be computed fully on-chain using the IC.
 This allows for integrations with other blockchains such as Bitcoin and Ethereum.

 Want to go further into this topic?
 Check out [this documentation.](https://internetcomputer.org/how-it-works/chain-key-technology/)
 ## Canisters and smart contracts